The first movie I ever saw on my own was Disney’s Cinderella and it changed my life.

 It turned out that thinking the universe would “sort out the rest” didn't really encourage me to figure out what I actually wanted from my life or to begin systematically working toward it in small, manageable steps.
 That took experience, time, and mistakes.

-More importantly, it kept my Generation X realism and skepticism from developing into true cynicism for which I am grateful.
+More importantly, this belief kept my Generation X realism and skepticism from developing into true cynicism, for which I am grateful.
 In short, it helped me become the person I am so proud to be today.

-I'm almost 20 years into transforming my life now and, while it's always a work in progress, things are going pretty well.
+I'm 20 years into transforming my life now, and, while it's always a work in progress, things are going pretty well.

-I help women, members of the LGBT community, and the people who love them manage the financial side of living a more fulfilling life.
+I help women, members of the LGBTQ+ community, and the people who love them manage the financial side of living a more fulfilling life.

-I stumbled into the financial services industry in 1997 and I fell in love with transforming lives instead of equations.
-I’ve been a CERTIFIED FINANCIAL PLANNER™ Professional since 2006, a member of the Financial Planning Association (FPA) since 2008, an Accredited Domestic Partnership Advisor (ADPA®) since 2011, a National Association of Personal Financial Advisors (NAPFA)-Registered Financial Advisor since 2014, and I've been working toward being as amazing as possible since I was six.
+I stumbled into the financial services industry in 1997 and fell in love with transforming lives instead of equations.
+I’ve been a CERTIFIED FINANCIAL PLANNER™ Professional since 2006, a member of the Financial Planning Association (FPA) since 2008, an Accredited Domestic Partnership Advisor (ADPA®) since 2011, and a National Association of Personal Financial Advisors (NAPFA)-Registered Financial Advisor since 2014—and I've been working toward being as amazing as possible since I was six.